We’re going to be picking out the best British period dramas set in each decade of the 20th Century.

 The pilot is set in 1906, the next three episodes in 1907, and the following six are set in 1909.
 Portraying the medical field as evolving and showing how the procedures were realistically done, it’s a unique show that makes one grateful for modern medicine.

 Casualty 1900s is available on DVD on Amazon.

 Mr Selfridge – Season 1 (1908-1910)

 Set at the waning end of the decade, ITV’s Mr Selfridge focuses on the establishment of a modern department store.

 At the end of the Progressive Era, Selfridge helps revolutionize the industry, with celebrity endorsements (Episode 2), publicly selling cosmetics (Episode 3), and mid-season sales (Episode 8).
 It also focuses on wider cultural movements, such as suffragism (Episode 6) and the Spiritualist movement (Episode 7).

-Mr Selfridge is available on DVD on Amazon.
+Mr Selfridge is available to watch on Amazon Prime Video.